 Know When to Cut Ties

-Or be self aware enough to know when it's you that's the problem!
+Alternatively, be self aware enough to know when it's you that's the problem!
 As Cranford pointed out earlier, sometimes brides come in prematurely.
 If you aren't sure of your own vision, you can't expect your stylist or makeup artist to be either.
 Second trial didn't pan out?
 Assuming you followed the advice above, it's probably time to cut ties.

 Find a New Stylist